zarino/zarino.co.uk/posts/2014-06-26-liver-grease-oil-chemical.md

 I wonder what the far future inhabitants of the Baltic Triangle will make of our hipster fonts and diagonal lines, and our fascination with bird icons.
 That’s if our signage even lasts that long.

 But I tell you what’ll still be there, come rain or shine.
-The Liver Grease Oil & Chemical Company, Ltd.
+The Liver Grease, Oil & Chemical Company, Ltd.

 [^1]: This strip of tarmac is probably [the most confusingly named road](http://www.sevenstreets.com/blog/2012/11/06/ghost-streets-7-the-dock-road/) in Liverpool.
 Ask where you are, and locals will say you’re on the Dock Road.
 But that’s not its name.
 (Put “Dock Road, Liverpool” into your satnav and you’ll end up [somewhere out of town](https://www.google.co.uk/maps/place/Dock+Rd+Liverpool/@53.3759135,-2.9505996,13z), towards the airport, in sketchy Garston.)
 Others, like myself, know the whole thing as “the Strand”, but in reality, the Strand only covers part of the length (from St Nicholas church to Albert Dock) and only in *that direction*.
 The other side is called “Goree”.
 Confusingly, the next section after that, working our way southward, is called “Strand Street”, and after that, “Wapping”.
 Some might try and call the whole thing [the “A5036”](https://en.wikipedia.org/wiki/A5036_road_%28Great_Britain%29), but even that is problematic, since the A5036 is comprised of two separate sections divided by a 2½km gap, and only one of the halves actually travels along the city centre waterfront.